par7133/Foodlet/README.md

 # Foodlet
 Everyone its menu.
 This is a NuMode project.

 This project is opensource distributed under GPL-3.0 license and supplied AS-IS.
-You cana download it and deploy it to have your bullet proof restaurant menu pretty ready.
+Sure, you can download it and deploy it to have your bullet-proof restaurant menu pretty ready to be browsed.

 When you are in the need of our mods:
 - Depict, items QRcodes and prices comes for 100$ one time.